 - Bring an athletic pair of shoes to feel comfortable during long walks in the city or countryside.

 Something I don’t recommend bringing is an umbrella – I learned this the hard way one of the times I visited.
 It can be very windy during these months, and I’ve had my umbrella flip inside out and just be a giant mess of wetness, so instead, get a high-quality rain jacket with a hood.

 12 Fun Things to Do in Ireland in Spring

 Whether traveling to Dublin in the east or Galway in the west, you’ll be enthralled by the glorious history, breathtaking landscapes, and naturally beautiful things to do.
 Spring is a lovely time to travel anywhere in Ireland.

 However, the sunny southeast coastline in Wexford is likely to be the warmest.
-We cover the best things to do in Spring below.
+I cover the best things to do in spring below.

 1. Visit the Cliffs of Moher

 Visiting the famous UNESCO-listed Cliffs of Moher on a day trip from Galway during spring is lovely.
 With summer being the most popular time to visit, the shoulder season of spring means you’ll have fewer tourists to contend with (but make sure to read what not to do as a tourist in Ireland first!).

 While visiting during light rain is okay, I caution you to avoid visiting during storms or strong winds.
 When looking for things to do in Ireland in March, you might want to do this early in the day to avoid stronger afternoon wind.